 Tea, Pesticides, and The Sustainable Future

-I am getting ready to take a trip to China next week, and I wanted to just get caught up and talk a little bit about what is happening with Seven Cups, me, and what ever pops into my mind while I am writing this.
+One of the issues that we are asked about regularly concerns tea and sustainability.
+I have been a bit distracted while I am getting ready to take a trip to China next week, and I wanted to just get caught up and talk a little bit about what is happening with Seven Cups, me, and what ever pops into my mind while I am writing this.
 I have been neglecting my blog and Twitter and been focusing on our Seven Cups Facebook page.
 I can only do so much and Zhuping has been sending back great photos from our tours, I recommend you check it out if you haven’t already.
 It is just so easy to get them on-line, she takes them on her iPad and they get uploaded via Dropbox without her doing a thing.

 We are full into our buying season and the tea has been just excellent this year and, even better, the prices so far have matched the prices from last year.
 It says to me that the expected slow down in the Chinese economy is occurring.
 That is one thing about being a farmer or working in an agricultural based business, trends are easily felt there before it trickles up to the broader economy.